Read Proverbs 3:5-6…Let’s break this down…To trust in the Lord whole-heartedly means one should not rely (lean) on his own understanding.

 Final Thought-Provoking Questions:

-- What does it mean/look like to have a clear answer from God/clear as in a full, confident understanding/answer from God?
+- What does it mean and/or look like to have a clear answer from God?
 How often do you think this happens or should happen?

-- Why should we attempt to understand a being completely different than us?
+- Why should we attempt to understand a being completely different from us?

-- Why should we trust something that we cannot completely understand?
+- Why should we trust someone that we cannot completely understand?

 - How do we know for certain if the decisions we make are part of God’s will?

 - What does it mean for God to direct our path?